geofdv/counter/README.md

 # Just a counter

-Perhaps this program will be expanded later
+Perhaps this example will be expanded later